maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlSet.md

 <div class="note danger" markdown="1">

-It's not recommended to project onto an [annotated][13] entity type, since an attempt to update a partially loaded entity may cause data loss.
+It's not recommended to project onto an [annotated][13] entity type.
+Updating a partially loaded entity may cause data loss.

 </div>